33 Little Chores You’ll Be Glad You Did a Year from Now

 Delete bad photos from your phone

 “You shouldn’t keep every photo you take.
 If the picture is blurry or the lighting is bad, delete it immediately.
 If you took the picture to remember where you parked, delete it once you find your car.
-If you take a burst of 10 photos, you can eliminate 8 once you get a good look at them.
+If you take a burst of ten photos, you can eliminate eight once you get a good look at them.
 Set aside a time to go through your phone and delete unnecessary photos, music, and other files.
 Clutter on your digital devices is just as bad as real-life clutter.” —Cheri Warnock.
-Here’s how to free up storage on your phone.
+Here’s how to hide private photos on your iPhone or iPad.

 Sign up for a helper service

 “Most of the time we wait until life is overwhelming to look for help but there are inexpensive options now to help take some of your day-to-day chores off your plate.
 Apps like Shipt, Instacart, Handy, Task Rabbit, and Please Assist Me can help you stay on top of your to-do list.
 There’s no shame in asking for help!” —Stephanie Cummings, CEO and founder of Please Assist Me.
 These are 38 things your house cleaner secretly wants you to know.

 “The frequency of eye exams depends on your age.
 For example, if you have healthy eyes and vision, we recommend an eye exam once in your 20s and twice in your 30s, then a baseline exam with an ophthalmologist at 40, after which the ophthalmologist will recommend the next point at which you should have an exam.
 After age 65 the Academy recommends regular eye exams every one to two years or as recommended by an ophthalmologist.
 If you wear contacts or glasses you’ll need more frequent check-ups.” —Dayle Kern of the American Academy of Ophthalmology